 As your business grows, you’ll reach a point where there’s so much to keep track of that you can’t just store everything in your head or even on paper in a planner.
 So you’ll probably have to turn to tools to help you both automate tasks, and organize them all.

-Here at Teachable, we use Asana to schedule projects and due dates.
-Asana is great for solopreneurs, but if you have a team you can also invite them to join your account so you can see what everyone is getting done in real time.
+You can use Asana to schedule projects and due dates.
+Asana is great for solopreneurs, but if you have a team you can also invite them to join your account so you can see what everyone is getting done in real-time.

-I love Asana for its calendar view, because it helps us get a sense for what our editorial calendar is going to look like and we’re able to plan ahead as a team.
+Asana is great for its calendar view, because it helps you get a sense for what your editorial calendar is going to look like and helps you be able to plan ahead as a team.

 Asana also has a checklist view where all of your tasks are just listed in chronological order so you can check them off as you go.